EricRaw512/AppointmentPlanner/README.md

 **3. Appointment rejection**

-After appointment status is changed to finished system automatically sends email to customer with information that appointment is finished.
-In case that the appointment didn't take place there is also a link attached to that email that allows customer to reject that the appointment didn't take place.
-That link is valid for 24h after appointment finished time.
-If user will no click that link then appointment status will be automatically chaned to confirmed after 24h and invoiced at the 1st day of next month.
-If user will click that link an email is send to provider that his customer requested rejection.
-If provied will accept that rejection then appointment status will be changed to rejection accepted and appointment will be not invoiced.
+In case the appointment didn't take place, an alternative method is provided for the customer to reject that the appointment occurred.
+This can be done within the application interface.

+-The rejection option is available for 24 hours after the scheduled end time of the appointment.
+-If the customer doesn't indicate the rejection within this time frame, the appointment status will automatically change to confirmed after 24 hours.
+Subsequently, it will be invoiced on the 1st day of the next month.
+-If the customer chooses to reject the appointment within the given period, the system will automatically notify the provider within the application interface.
+The provider can then review and accept or reject the customer's rejection request.
+-If the provider accepts the rejection, the appointment status will be changed to rejection accepted, and the appointment will not be invoiced.

 **4. Apppointment cancellation**

-Every appointment can be canceled by customer or provider.
-Customer is allowed to cancel 1 appointment in a month no less than 24h before appointment start date.
+Every appointment can be canceled by customer if allowed or provider.
+Customer is allowed to cancel 2 appointment in a month no less than 24h before appointment start date.
 Provider is allowed to cancel his appointments without any limit as long as the appointment status is `scheduled`.

 ## Built With